 Here are some telltale signs that families and caregivers can look for in order to recognize when it’s time to seriously consider a transition into senior living:

-- Aggression: Aggression is not always a sign of Alzheimer’s, but verbal, physical and even sexual aggression may frequently occur in those with dementia.
+Aggression is not always a sign of Alzheimer’s, but verbal, physical, and even sexual aggression may frequently occur in those with dementia.
 For families and caregivers, aggression can cause suffering and sometimes resentment.

 Having “The Conversation”

-Most families find that the best way to approach the situation is to begin exploring care options early, and discuss the possibility of a future transition with their loved one before any accidents that would prompt a rapid transition.
+Most families find that it is best to begin exploring care options early, and discuss the possibility of a future transition with their loved ones before any accidents occur that would prompt a rapid transition.

 Research shows that senior living communities foster a much more active lifestyle than in-home care.
 Even the process of dressing and going to meals is stimulating and most senior living communities offer activities geared toward seniors.
 Yes, in many cases, it is better than staying home.

-On LivingPath.com, you can explore care options in your area and compare prices, get in touch with communities, book tours and more!
+Explore care options in your area, compare prices, get in touch with communities, and book tours here.
 Start your journey today and discover the perfect long-term care solution for your loved one.